Pay-As-You-Go Electricity in Texas (Pros & Cons)

 • No grace period for shutoffs: If your balance hits your REP’s minimum, your electricity shuts off immediately until you make another payment.

-• Higher average rates: The cost per kilowatt-hour (kWh) is often higher than fixed-rate electricity plans.
+• Higher average rates: Prepaid plans typically have a higher cost per kilowatt-hour (kWh) than fixed-rate electricity plans.

 • Frequent monitoring: Staying connected means keeping a close eye on your usage and account balance.

-• Smart meter required: Because pay-as-you-go electricity depends on your account balance, most plans require you to have a smart meter.
+• Smart meter required: Because pay-as-you-go electricity depends on your account balance, most plans require you to have a smart meter or another specialized device to track usage daily; check the provider’s EFL for exact meter requirements.

 • Minimum balance requirements: Most providers require a reserve balance that ties up consumer funds.